FrederiqueRetsema/argocd-ephemeral-access-plugin-servicenow/examples/dev-and-test-of-plugin/aws-pre-install-plugin/README.md

 The CloudFormation template in this directory can be used to look at the Ephemeral Access Extension plugin for ServiceNow from an end user perspective.
-The cloudformation template will pull a specific version of the plugin from Docker Hub when the Virtual Machine is started.
-The virtual machine contains tools to rebuild the plugin and deploy new manifest files as well.
+The cloudformation template will install ArgoCD and the Ephemeral Access Extension when the Virtual Machine is started.
+It does not install the plugin itself.

 ## Installation